 Special Topics in Studio (SAR 285)

 Special topics in varying studio media.
 Satisfies the Artistic Expression requirement of the Liberal Arts Curriculum.
-Spring semester, even-numbered years.
+Offered as needed.
 3 credits.
 Repeatable for credit.
 Fee.

 Typography II (SAR 290)

 Analysis and creative use of typography through assigned projects.
 Instruction and practical experience using computer software.
 Prerequisites: SAR180 and SAR190.
 Spring semester.
 3-4 credits.
 Fee.

 This course is a continuation of the work begun in SAR225 and consists of advanced wheel throwing techniques and the introduction of slip casting methods with emphasis on finishing and firing techniques.
 Students create a cohesive body of work which leads to a conceptually unified portfolio.
 Prerequisite: SAR225.
 Fall semester.
 4 credits.
 Fee.

 Intermediate Metalsmithing (SAR 345)

 This course is a continuation of the work begun in SAR245 and covers lost wax-casting methods, hollow forming, tool making, and advanced jewelry techniques.
 Students begin constructing a concept-driven cohesive body of work.
 Prerequisite: SAR245.
 Fall semester.
 4 credits.
 Fee.